cjdbarlow/Part-One/gas-analysis.md

     * This is because its two unpaired valent electrons have the same spin.
 * Many other gases weakly repelled by magnetic fields (diamagnetic)

-* The attaction of a gas mixture to a magnetic field is therefore proportional to its oxygen content
+* The attraction of a gas mixture to a magnetic field is therefore proportional to its oxygen content
 * Many different methods exist which use this property to determine oxygen content

 ###Pressure Method